Enter your email address below and subscribe to our newsletter

 Some Abuja drivers on the ride-hailing platforms, Uber and Bolt, have started setting prices of trips with prospective riders offline.
 The e-drivers do this to get paid higher than the estimated prices on the apps.

-Abuja Drivers Hikes Fare Price Due To Fuel Price Increase
+Abuja Drivers Hikes Fare Price because of Fuel Price Increase

 According to the drivers, the resolution to institute their price regime comes after the e-hailing app refused to review prices.